apauley/sudoku-in-erlang/README.txt

 For comparison, see my slightly modified version of Norvig's Python code: https://github.com/apauley/sudoku-by-norvig

-To try it out, simply run the sudoku script:
+To try it out, simply compile and run the sudoku script:
+$ ./rebar compile
 $ ./sudoku

 The solution for file.txt will be saved as file.out in your current directory.